-Standard and Poor's Corporation and Moody's Investors Service have assigned ratings of "AA" and "Aa3," respectively, to the Bonds.
-The ratings only reflect the respective rating agency's views and are subject to revision or withdrawal, which could affect the market price of the Bonds.
+Standard and Poor's Corporation has assigned a rating of AA to the Bonds.
+Said rating only reflects the rating agency's views and is subject to revision or withdrawal, which could affect the market price of the Bonds.

 BONDS AS LEGAL INVESTMENTS